 Did you notice how our lifestyle has evolved over the years?
-In response to the fast paced development, we have given up the very essence of what our body is designed for- Movement.
-Today’s easy lifestyle has come at the cost of increasing illnesses like diabetes, blood pressure problems and even cancer.
+In response to the fast-paced development, we have given up the very essence of what our body is designed for – movement.
+Today’s easy lifestyle has come at the cost of increasing illnesses like diabetes, blood pressure problems, and even cancer.

 A study claims that most humans today sit for more than 15 hours a day.
 When I started becoming aware of how much time I was logging in sitting the whole day, I immediately started looking for solutions.
 And that is when I stumbled upon standing desks.

-The very thought of not having to sit through an eight hour workday made me feel excited.
+The very thought of not having to sit through an eight-hour workday made me feel excited.
 If you are the type of person who wonders what kind of a psycho would use a standing desk, then, you need to read this.

-In the recent years, standing desks have exploded in popularity owing to increased awareness about various health disorders that follow as a result of today’s sedentary lifestyle.
+In recent years, standing desks have exploded in popularity owing to increased awareness about various health disorders that follow as a result of today’s sedentary lifestyle.

 Why sitting too much is bad for your health?

-Research shows that People who have a sedentary lifestyle and sit for prolonged periods of time, face a higher risk of being exposed to cardiovascular diseases, diabetes and cancer.
+Research shows that people who have a sedentary lifestyle and sit for prolonged periods of time, face a higher risk of being exposed to cardiovascular diseases, diabetes, and cancer.
 Some studies link more sitting and less activity with an increased risk of developing dementia.

 To make the matter worse, people who don’t move a lot, have a higher risk of dying from all causes.
 Prolonged sitting periods can cause damaging effects even on people who exercise regularly.

-According to a study done by Cornell University, sitting continuously for more than 1 hour induces biochemical changes in the body which lead to deposition of fat in the adipose tissue.
+According to a study done by Cornell University, sitting continuously for more than 1 hour induces biochemical changes in the body which leads to the deposition of fat in the adipose tissue.
 Due to lack of movement, our muscles fail to metabolize this fat, thus, leading to weight gain and eventually, obesity.

-If you are not already familiar with the concept of non exercise activity thermogenesis (NEAT), it refers to the energy expended, or the calories burnt when we indulge in activities that are not sleeping, eating or physical exercise.
+If you are not already familiar with the concept of non-exercise activity thermogenesis (NEAT), it refers to the energy expended, or the calories burnt when we indulge in activities that are not sleeping, eating or physical exercise.
 It is the lack of NEAT that leads to more weight gain.
 This is why standing helps with weight loss (though not considerably) as it increases our NEAT when compared to sitting and burns about 20% more calories.